 While there may be an element of ROI involved, there are also more benign reasons.
 Wealthier Americans have more potential deductions and tax shelters to claim and more complicated tax forms in general, thus it is reasonable that their forms receive more scrutiny.

 - Low or No Reported Income – So much for the Willie Sutton theory.
 Low incomes receive more scrutiny to verify that the Earned Income Tax Credit is not being falsely claimed and that income is not being underreported.
-Over 3.78% of the taxpayers reporting no income in 2015 were audited by the IRS.
+More than 2% of the taxpayers reporting no income in 2018 were audited by the IRS.

 - Mismatching Income – Discrepancies between W-2/1099 forms and your reported income are easily picked up by the IRS computers.
 Make sure that all of your taxable income is reported and matches your forms.